 Want to find all of the vegan options at Mickey’s Not So Scary Halloween Party in the Magic Kingdom?
 Here’s your comprehensive guide to Walt Disney World’s premier holiday event.
-Last year we had a limited “Boo Bash” event for 2021, but for 2022, the full Not So Scary Halloween Party has returned.
+Updated for 2023!

 Welcome fellow vegans to my spirited review of Mickey’s Not-So-Scary Halloween Party!